net-lisias-ksp/KSP-Forum-Preservation-Project/README.md

 3. We do not do the Archiving, the Forum survives: Content preserved.
 4. We do not do the Archiving, the Forum dies: Content is lost.

 Since our main (and only) goal is the survival of the Content (as nobody here is going to make any money, directly or indirectly, with it), where are the better chances of saving the Content?
 Well, doing the Archive ourselves.
-So the logical decision is doing the Archive.
+So the logical decision is **doing the Archive**.

 But, by then, we risk being taken down on a DMCA, right?
 What are the possible outcomes?